BitcoinQnA/Bitcoiner.Guide/peach.md

 ### Why do I need to sign each transaction?
 Per Swiss regulations, signing a message is mandatory to confirm wallet ownership when engaging in a trade.
 This measure ensures that the user has complete control over the transaction and is in compliance with regulatory requirements.

+**Signing a message does NOT link your personal identity to the trade.**

 ### What does the referral code do?
 You will receive a referral code when you sign up for a Peach account.
 If others use this code when they sign up, you will earn one Peach point for every 10,000 sats they trade on the platform.
 Currently the rewards offer: